Show / Hide Table of Contents

 Section

 A section contains a collection of widgets that are rendered (vertically) in the order that they are specified.
-Across all platforms, cards have a narrow fixed width, so there is currently no need for layout properties (e.g. float).
+Across all platforms, cards have a narrow fixed width, so there's currently no need for layout properties (for example, float).

 SlashCommand